-Albert Abbou
+Albert A. Abbou

 Despite the complexity and nuances of patent law, I find it absolutely intriguing.
 After taking my first course in the subject, I knew I wanted to become a patent attorney.